 Personal injury and the burden of proof

 As in all personal injury cases, the burden of proof falls on the victim in an accident occurring on municipal property.
 If you are injured in an accident on municipal property, you must prove that your injury was caused by the negligence of the municipality, and that in nearly all circumstances, the municipality had prior written notice of the dangerous condition.

 How municipal lawsuits differ

 If you need to sue a municipality, you must act quickly.
 In fact, before you can even file a lawsuit, you must serve a Notice of Claim on the municipality no later than 90 days from the date of the accident.
 This Notice of Claim requirement is not required before bringing a lawsuit against a private landowner.
 Once the Notice of Claim is filed, the municipality may conduct a hearing pursuant to the General Municipal Law.
 If the municipality denies your claim or if it does not contact you further, you must then start your lawsuit no later than 1 year and 90 days from the date of the accident.
 This 1 year and 90 days is called a statute of limitation, and it is much shorter than the three-year statute of limitation within which to file a lawsuit against a private landowner.

 Contact a Westchester County attorney with personal injury experience

 Given the short time frames to serve a Notice of Claim and to then commence a lawsuit against a municipality, it is very important that you consult with an experienced New York personal injury attorney.
-For nearly 20 years, the Law Offices of Jonathan D. Sands has aggressively fought to pursue compensation for its injured clients.
+For over 30 years, the Law Offices of Jonathan D. Sands has aggressively fought to pursue compensation for its injured clients.
 Please contact our office to discuss your case today.